Three Operators, Three Personalities

 GNV – Consistently the cheapest option.
 If getting to Mallorca affordably is your priority, GNV will save you money that you can spend on your holiday instead.

-Ready to Choose Your Operator?
+Ready to Book Your Barcelona–Mallorca Ferry?

-Compare schedules and prices across all three
+Compare live prices and availability across all three operators